-Fishing is not open to the general public; only active duty military, military retirees, current DoD civilians, and sponsored guests are eligible to fish the Air Force Academy and Farish Recreation Area lakes.
+Fishing is NOT open to the general public; only active duty military, military retirees, current DoD civilians, and sponsored guests are eligible to fish the Air Force Academy and Farish Recreation Area lakes.
 Camping and lodging guests at Farish Recreation Area that do not meet one of these user categories can purchase one-day fishing permits.
-Additional information is available in USAFAI32-7001.
+Additional fishing information and regulations is available in USAFAI32-7001.

 |Customer Type||Annual||One-Day||Second Rod|